progital/tark/README.md

 > An existing fly.toml file was found for app tarkserv

 Agree to it.
 Choose an app name and a region for deployment.
 Do NOT create a Postgres database or Redis database.
-Do NOT deploy yet because we need to set the environment variables.
+Do NOT deploy yet because we need to set environment variables.

 > ?
 Would you like to set up a Postgresql database now?
 No
 > ?
 Would you like to set up an Upstash Redis database now?
 No